seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 I would it might prove the end of his losses.

 **SALANIO**
-Let me say ‘amen’ betimes, lest the devil cross my
+Let me say 'amen' betimes, lest the devil cross my
 prayer, for here he comes in the likeness of a Jew.

 *Enter SHYLOCK*